Ok, I won’t keep you in suspense.

 Some people with wells can also benefit since it removes that sulfur smell that is so prevalent with well water.

 This smell is natural as it comes from decaying organic matter in the rocks.
-It isn’t usually harmful, but it is definitely unpleasant.
+Sulfur isn’t usually harmful to shower in, but it is definitely unpleasant.

 Lead and heavy metals

-Though bathing in water that tests high for lead and other heavy metals is generally safe, it is a good idea to remove them.
+Though bathing in water that tests high for lead and other heavy metals is generally safe, it is a good idea to remove them with a filter for your bath.

 Studies show that it is ok to shower with these contaminants since your skin isn’t likely to absorb any, but it is dangerous to accidentally drink some.
 This all changes when you have an infant at home as they are far more susceptible to high levels of lead.